GenericMappingTools/GMT.jl/docs/src/examples.md

 Contours are created with ``grdcontour`` that takes a *grid* as input (or a *GMTgrid* data type).
 This example shows uses the *peaks* function to create a classical example.
 Note, however, that the memory consumption in this example, when creating the plot, is much lower than traditional likewise examples because we will be using only one 2D array intead of 3 3D arrays (ref).
+In the example *cont=1* and *annot=2* means draw contours at evry 1 unit of the *G* grid and annotate at evry other contour line. *frame="a"* means pick a default automatic annotation and labeling for the axis.

 ```julia
 x,y,z=GMT.peaks()